tlspuffin/async-opcua/README.md

 Read the [compatibility](./docs/compatibility.md) page for how the implementation conforms with the OPC UA spec.

 Read the [change log](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.

+## This is a fork

+This is a fork of [opcua](https://github.com/locka99/opcua) with a broader goal of a generic OPC-UA implementation and a number of different design decisions.
+See [fork.md](docs/fork.md) for details on this decision and the differences between this library and the original.

 # License